Using Microsoft® Office Project’s Built-in Functions in Formulas

 Why buy the eBook ?

 As an MS Project user who already has knowledge and skills to develop and maintain custom field formulas, you can create powerful formulas by utilizing the formula techniques and the features of the built-in Project functions discussed in detail in this eBook.
-Review the table of contents and the introduction section of the eBook here.
+Review the eBook's table of contents here.

 Some new interactive task filters were added to the product by the version 2013.
 If you are currently using a version of the product earlier than 2013, you won't be able to use these handy filters in your project plans since the new features utilized do not exist in the earlier versions.
 The formulas working similar to these filters have been developed in the eBook in order to help the users of the earlier versions benefit from the similar functionality.
 Also, by the help of these formulas, the users of the versions 2013 and later will be able to create a dashboard of the indicators displaying the results of the same conditions tested as these built-in interactive filters.
 The following formulas are developed in the eBook: Milestones Due in the Current Month, Tasks with No Actuals, Due This Week and Starting Soon.